-- Determines a staff-level POC to liaise with the CCAM on a regular basis. - Stays abreast of progress and agency involvement in the CCAM. - For CCAM Lead Agencies only: - Serves as the voting representative for each department on official CCAM matters. - Ensures the attendance of a representative, level GS-15 or higher, at formal voting CCAM Meetings; the FTA provides sufficient notice to CCAM Lead Agencies regarding meetings that require voting and will submit necessary briefing materials in advance, as appropriate. - Determines their own voting representatives (voting representatives may be the leader of the agency or an alternate representative, so long as that person is level GS-15 or higher).
+- Determines a staff-level POC to liaise with the CCAM on a regular basis. - Stays abreast of progress and agency involvement in the CCAM. - For CCAM Lead Agencies only: - Serves as the voting representative for each department on official CCAM matters. - Ensures the attendance of a representative, level GS-15 or higher, at submit necessary briefing materials in advance, as appropriate. - Determines their own voting representatives (voting representatives as that person is level GS-15 or higher).